 Expense Ratio: 0.04%

 The Vanguard Total Stock Market Index Fund (MUTF:VTSAX) is a passively managed index fund, not an active mutual fund.
 In the fund world, VTSAX is one of the true giants among equity products.
-As of the end of May, across various share classes, the Vanguard Total Stock Market Index Fund, had almost $211 billion of net assets.
+As of the end of January, across various share classes, the Vanguard Total Stock Market Index Fund, had more than $900 billion of net assets.

 VTSAX can be considered a low-risk mutual fund among equity funds due in part to its massive roster.
 This Vanguard fund is home to over 3,000 stocks, giving it a lineup that is more than six times larger than the S&P 500.